Do you need to import a CSV file into Python?

 Firstly, capture the full path where your CSV file is stored.
 In my case, the CSV file is stored under the following path:

-You’ll need to modify the Python code below to the path where your CSV file is stored on your computer.
+You’ll need to modify the Python code below to reflect the path where the CSV file is stored on your computer.
 Don’t forget to include the:

 - File name (as highlighted in green).
 You may choose a different file name, but make sure that the file name specified in the code matches with the actual file name